Johnia-Hudson/WilliamsonTrucking/README.md

 Our team has had different perspectives on a lot of things, but in the end we always came up with a solution.
 At first we didn't know each other.
 Now we've become closer through teamwork and newfound friendships.

-The Trifocals, JCM Early college High
+The Trifocals, JCM Early College High

 Jadin Springfield, Amaya Williamson, and Johnia Hudson